TERREMEMBER/znbase/docs/content/stable/reference/drivers/ysql-client-drivers.md

 $ go get github.com/lib/pq
 ```

-The `pq` driver is ready for building Go applications that connect to and interact with YugabyteDB.
+The `pq` driver is ready for building Go applications that connect to and interact with ZNbaseDB.

 ## Java